c3rb3ru5d3d53c/binlex/docs/controlflow.md

 This controlflow hierarchy is reused everywhere else in Binlex:

-- semantics are attached to `Instruction`
+- lir are attached to `Instruction`
 - LLVM lifting can happen from `Instruction`, `Block`, or `Function`
 - VEX lifting can happen from `Instruction`, `Block`, or `Function`
 - IR accessors expose LIR, MIR, HIR, AST, and printer output as explicit objects